CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

     * `handleDependencies` is called on the dependency manager.
     * TODO: looks like a rabbit hole, study further
 2. Some `genSources` tasks are wired up and configured with the extension's mappings provider
-3. The same Mixin annotation processor arguments are added to the Scala compilation task, if it exists
+3. ~~The same Mixin annotation processor arguments are added to the Scala compilation task, if it exists~~ removed
 4. A couple more Maven repos are glued on?
 (Why now?)
    * FabricMC's, Mojang's (again), Maven Central, before i removed it in my fork even JCenter.
    * A `flatDir` maven repo is also added for the directories `UserLocalCacheFiles` (under the root project's `build/loom-cache` dir) and `UserLocalRemappedMods` (`.gradle/loom-cache/remapped_mods`)